richardanaya/ragnar/README.md

 ## BIP-39: A High-Level Overview

-[BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) (Bitcoin Improvement Proposal 39) is a protocol that describes the implementation of a mnemonic code or mnemonic sentence—a group of easily readable words—to serve as a back-up or seed for deterministic wallets.
+[BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) (Bitcoin Improvement Proposal 39) is a protocol that describes the implementation of a mnemonic sentence — a group of easily readable words—to serve as a back-up or seed for deterministic wallets.
+These mnemonics are built up from a special list of 2048 words, so you can't just use any words.
 These mnemonic sentences are mathematically related to your wallet's private key, providing a human-readable format that is easier to write down or memorize than a raw binary or hexadecimal string.

 ## Why 12 Words?

 A 12-word mnemonic of BIP-39 generates 128 bits of entropy.
+If you have 2048 possible words to choose from, you have 2048^12 combinations, or in another term 2^132 (138-bits).
 The security level provided by 128 bits of entropy is considered to be strong and adequate for most cryptographic purposes.
 To put the security level into perspective: using the most advanced supercomputers, it would take longer than the age of the universe to brute-force a 128-bit entropy.

 ## Installation